TI-Explorer/vue_test_app/README.md

 2. open a terminal and cd into the frontend folder and run 'npm run dev'
 3. The terminal should give a localhost url to navigate to with the web app

+## If there is an error when adding a new task, refresh the page and try again ##